ellipticaljs/paper-autocomplete/README.md

 keyboard support, remote binding and results scrolling.

 # About Polymer 1.x and 2.x Compatibility
-From version `3.x.x`, this component work with both Polymer 1.x and Polymer 2.x.
-Please take a look to the [MIGRATION.md](./MIGRATION.md) file that contains more information.
+From version `3.x.x`, this component work with both Polymer 1.7+ or Polymer 2.0+ Please take a look to the [MIGRATION.md](./MIGRATION.md) file that contains more information.

 # Installation